-A. The purchasing requirements of Section 3.05.250 shall not apply to the purchasing of any professional service which the Purchasing Officer decides to obtain with another government entity.
+- A. The purchasing requirements of Section 3.05.250 shall not apply to the purchasing of any professional service which the Purchasing Officer decides to obtain with another government entity.
 If the Purchasing Officer determines it to be in the best interest of the City, the Purchasing Officer is authorized to "piggy-back" onto or join another government entity's written purchase contract, which contract was obtained through a procurement process required by that government agency.
-The City Council shall approve any professional services contract with an amount that is \$60,000 and over.

-B. The purchasing requirements of Section 3.05.250 shall not apply to the purchasing of any professional service which the Purchasing Officer decides to obtain directly from another public agency.
-The City Council shall approve any professional services contract with an amount that is \$60,000 and over.

-C. Urgencies.
-If a local emergency has been declared, the City Manager may make purchases \$60,000 and over under this Section 3.05.260 subject to confirmation by the City Council at its next meeting.
+The City Council shall approve any professional services contract with an amount that is over \$45,000.00 and over. - B. The purchasing requirements of Section 3.05.250 shall not apply to the purchasing of any professional service which the Purchasing Officer decides to obtain directly from another public agency.
+The City Council shall approve any professional services contract with an amount that is over \$45,000.00 and over. - C. Urgencies.
+If a local emergency has been declared, the City Manager may make purchases \$45,000.00 and over under this section subject to confirmation by the City Council at its next meeting.